bcgov/data-publication/pages/distribution_service.md

 ### AOI Selector
 1. Click the **Draw a Custom AOI** and the tool will open up.
-1. Choose a shape to draw an AOI over the map.
-    * A rectangle is the easiest.
+1. Choose a shape to draw an AOI over the map (a rectangle is the simplest)
     1. Click the **Next** button to take you back to the order page.
 ### Zipped Shapefile
 1. Click the **Browse...** button.